Is Real Estate Investment Trusts a Good Career Path or Not?

 What’s the appeal of real estate investment trusts?
 In addition to carefully curated investment options and diversified portfolios, investors who decide to buy shares from REITs get to invest in commercial real estate directly without having to manage properties.
 REITs do that for them.

 Starting and managing a real estate investment trust is not a walk in the park, but it comes with significant financial, career, and lifestyle benefits that we will discuss later.
 Part of what makes REITs so complicated to manage is that they must meet specific requirements before they can start operating as public companies.
+Master the skills of the Oracle Fusion SCM online training program.
+Learn at your own pace and become an expert in supply chain management.

 Most notably, the biggest chunk of REIT’s earnings goes to investors – between 90% and 100%.
 Whatever remains must be reinvested in property acquisition.